 Direct ServiceMust be at least 80% of service hours

-- It can take the form of mentoring, counseling, coaching for Special Olympics, planting trees, building houses, feeding the homeless, and many more acts of service!
+- IS HANDS ON - it can take the form of mentoring, counseling, coaching for Special Olympics, planting trees, building houses, feeding the homeless, and many more acts of service!

 - In some cases, if the proposed direct service will be less than 51% face to face, but significantly benefits the mission of the non-profit organization (ex. creation of a web site), the Director of SIS or designee will review the service agreement and make a decision on whether the service qualifies.

-- Any purely administrative/clerical service like a research position, clerical work, student assistant positions
+- Any purely administrative service like a research position, clerical work, student assistant positions

 - Any position on campus that does not serve the local community outside of the campus